a2nagi/Deep-Learning-for-Self-Driving-Cars/README.md

 # Deep-Learning-for-Self-Driving-Cars

 Testing Model Fit with Convolutional Nueral Networks.
-Mostly related to image processing and segmentation of images.
+Image processing and Segmentation of scenery.